-The webinar set forth to cover all the main migration cases, both online (those updates without downtime or outages) and offline (where downtime is permitted), to work through a number of strategies for each, and to talk about common problems for all migrations, such as schema modifications and data validation.
+The webinar set forth to cover all the main data migration use cases, both online (those updates without downtime or outages) and offline (where downtime is permitted), to work through a number of strategies for each, and to talk about common data migration problems , such as schema modifications and data validation.
 While everyone wants to do online migrations, it is not always possible given the additional complexity and operational realities like load.
 Offline migration is the easier and more straightforward case.

 Again, “offline” or “cold migration” occurs when you are able to take down the production system.
 This avoids, amongst other issues, having to manage dual writes.
 Dan broke the process into a few steps.